Using trends for a more ethical and sustainable future

-In the aftermath of the COVID-19 pandemic, conscious consumers have observed the world at a slower pace, and this will drive more sustainable thinking in the future.
-Growing concern around over-consumption and a backlash to ‘planned obsolescence’ is driving shoppers to break old habits and purchase in a much more ethical and sustainable way.
+In the aftermath of the COVID-19 pandemic, conscious consumers have observed the world at a slower pace, and this will drive the trend for more sustainable thinking in the future.
+Consumer insight suggests growing concern around over-consumption and a backlash to ‘planned obsolescence’ is driving shoppers to break old habits and purchase in a much more ethical and sustainable way.

 Whilst this forces a shift in new behaviours for some brands and retailers, ethical and sustainable sourcing has always been the DNA of the Sourced by Oxfam range.
 Selling fair trade goods as far back as the 1960s, today it still forms a key part of Oxfam’s product ranges.
 Megan Coote, Buyer for Home & Gifts at Oxfam shares more about their mission to end poverty and how they are using trend insights to encourage consumers to shop more ethically and sustainably.